A seamless stroke care experience for patients in Scarborough.

 STROKE PREVENTION CLINIC

-The Stroke Centre at Birchmount will also include an outpatient Stroke Prevention Clinic that will help to support patients in managing their risk factors for stroke.
+The Stroke Centre at Birchmount also includes an outpatient Stroke Prevention Clinic that helps to support patients in managing their risk factors for stroke.

 For patients who have had a “mini” or “warning” stroke known as a transient ischemic attack (TIA), or have symptoms of TIA